bundelepraful/AlgorithmCat/README.md

 ---

-### 8. **Task Management System**
+### 8. **Quiz Application**
-   - **Description**: A system to manage tasks, including adding, updating, deleting, and viewing tasks with deadlines.
+   - **Description**: A console-based quiz application where users can answer multiple-choice questions and receive a score at the end.
    - **Features**:
-     - Add, update, and delete tasks.
+     - Dynamic question loading.
-     - Set deadlines for tasks.
+     - Score calculation.
-     - View all tasks.
+     - User-friendly interface.
-   - **Technologies**: Java, OOP, ArrayList for task storage.
+   - **Technologies**: Java, OOP concepts.

 ---